eimyaaa/OpenCore-0.9.2-Haswell-Xeon-Nvidia-Pascal-EFI-Folder/README.md

 # OpenCore-0.9.2-Haswell-Xeon-Nvidia-Pascal-EFI-Folder

-EFI File For Haswell Xeons using Z87 board
+EFI File For Haswell Xeons using Z87 board and Nvidia Pascal GPUs

 Tested for High Sierra 10.13.6